 Although born in Chicago, Victor Young's family was Polish, and at a young age he went to live in Warsaw with his grandparents.
 There he continued his musical education, playing the violin, graduating from the Warsaw Imperial Conservatory of Music, and making his debut as a soloist with the Warsaw Philharmonic Orchestra.
 Returning to Chicago in the 1920s, Young found a variety of posts there which suited his musical talents including that of musical director for Radio, and in the 1930s he moved to Hollywood where he worked prolifically until his death in 1956.
 He was therefore present during the early golden years of film music, and a contemporary of Max Steiner and Alfred Newman.
-Like them he was able to churn out large numbers of music scores every year (frequently including an original song), and many of those in very short timescales.
-He was always in the running for the academy award receiving many nominations in his lifetime but unfortunately only winning the award for Around the World in 80 Days just after his untimely death.
-When he died he had started work on a film called "China Gate" and his friend and fellow composer Max Steiner completed the score unpaid.
+Like them he was able to create many music scores every year (frequently including an original song), though many movies also used his stock music for which he was uncredited.
+He was frequently in the running for the academy award receiving many nominations in his lifetime but unfortunately only winning the award for Around the World in 80 Days just after his untimely death from a heart attack at the age of 59.
+Two films he had scored ("The Brave One" and "Run of the Arrow") were not released until after his death, and a further score he had started scoring for "China Gate" was completed by his friend and fellow composer Max Steiner unpaid.

 Before and during his time as a film composer, Young was also very active as an arranger and band leader with his own orchestra.
 He worked extensively in radio and recorded with artists such as Al Jolson.
 As if that weren't legendary enough he recorded the first album of songs from "The Wizard of Oz" with Judy Garland including the ubiquitous "Over the Rainbow".
 He also wrote a number of popular songs with a number of different lyricists including Ned Washington and the writing partners Jay Livingston and Ray Evans.
 With Edward Heyman he wrote "When I Fall in Love" the timeless classic which has been sung by many artists.
 He also penned the song "Stella by Starlight" with Ned Washington for the movie "The Uninvited".
 In the film this song is supposedly written by Ray Milland's character for "Stella" played by Gail Russell.